snehal-patil-27/Cypress/README.md

 2. **Run tests**
 - Click E2E Testing on cypress dashboard
 - Choose a BrChoose a Browser and click Start e2e testing
-- click on passwordGenerate.feature file to start the tests
+- click on feature file to start the tests